In need of a Georgia collision attorney? Call Blasingame, Burch, Garrard & Ashley, P.C. today for a free case evaluation: (706) 354-4000

 In most cases, hiring an experienced lawyer can help you get more compensation than you could negotiate independently.
 The reason for this is that skilled lawyers are excellent negotiators and case preparers.

-We have nearly 40 years of experience dealing with insurance companies, which means we know the tactics they may use to undervalue your case.
+We have 40 years of experience dealing with insurance companies, which means we know the tactics they may use to undervalue your case.
 Insurance companies know you don’t have the same legal knowledge or experience as an attorney, which is why they rarely extend a fair offer to unrepresented victims.

 An attorney will protect your rights.
 An insurance adjuster may try to get you to consent to a recorded statement in hopes you say something they can use against you.
 The adjuster might also try to get you to resolve your case before you have finished medical treatment.